Name: Natasha Salkeld

 Art form: Digital Media

-Description of art form: Her work focuses on online culture & the obsessive nature of self-approval for young females
+Description of art form: Her work focuses on social media, online culture & the obsessive nature of self-approval for young females

 No. of years in the industry: 4

 “HASHTAG GIRLZ INSPO” exists in the form of a virtual reality fitness video and a fitness-themed Instagram account run by Salkeld. @xoxoxogirlz has gained 9845 followers to date.

 N: My project is about social influences and showing how social media can affect the way young females present themselves online.
 I have used social economic trends, such as fitness and this healthy living lifestyle as the base topic for my work.
 The VR video shows females with no identity, following fitness instructions, with an avatar, sci-fi style form.
 The morph suits that the females are wearing in the video have the Instagram account name on it, @xoxoxogirlz.